vikasrawat13/Git_Commands/README.md

 To add (to update all the changes)
 ### Git Add * or Git Add .

-Commit all the updates in the git repo
+Commit all the updates in the git repoUpload all the changes to your git repo
 ### Git commit -m "Message"

-Upload all the changes to your git repo
+### Git Push (Upload all the changes to your git repo)
-### Git Push

 In the command-line, navigate to your local repository.
 Ensure you are in the default branch: